Session 1: February 26 - 27, 2015Session 2: March 5 - March 6, 2015

 Each admitted student will receive an official Seattle University communication via email notifying you of your assigned Preview Days session.
 You are highly encouraged to attend the session to which you are assigned.
 If you have a conflict with the Preview Days you are assigned to, please contact Jane Billbe via email to request a change.
 We will accommodate each request if possible, pending session availability.

-To apply for a Graduate Assistantship you must submit a supplemental application located on the Division of Student Development website.
+To apply for a Graduate Assistantship you must apply through the application for the SDA program.
 You should include your resume and a cover letter which will be reviewed by all hiring Graduate Assistantship supervisors.
 If you have further questions please contact Jane Billbe, Administrative Coordinator for the Office of Student Development.

 Preview Days provides an overview of the Student Development Administration academic program and SU's Division of Student Development and the opportunity to apply for a graduate assistantship.
 Admitted students will also be given the opportunity to connect and interact with current SDA students, and have all of their questions answered.
 The agenda is subject to change.
 Please click here to view this year's tentative agenda.